top of page

 Wicca

-A modern witchcraft religion founded in the 1950s that honors a Goddess and God, celebrates the Wheel of the Year, and uses ritual and magic.
-Some Wiccans join covens, others are solitary practitioners.
-One of the most well-known Pagan paths, but not synonymous with all witchcraft.
+A modern witchcraft religion that emerged in the 1950s, Wicca honors both Goddess and God, celebrates the Wheel of the Year, and works with ritual and magic as forms of spiritual connection.
+Some Wiccans practice in covens, others walk a solitary path.
+It’s one of the most well-known Pagan traditions — but just one branch of a much wider witchcraft spectrum.

 Druidry